Kjili/docs-in-a-nutshell/README.rst

   ..

-    "levels--key achievement milestones with clear rewards--are more motivating than just, 'here you go... keep going.'"
+    "levels -- key achievement milestones with clear rewards -- are more motivating than just, 'here you go... keep going.'"
 [3]_

     "While level one is about completing tasks -- the user is just trying to get something done correctly and safely--level two is about improving overall skill and knowledge. [...]
     For a software app, this could be general reminders and tips.
 For a programmer, this might be design patterns and best-practice idioms, etc." [3]_